pw598/pw598.github.io/_posts/2024-12-31-Probability-IV-Gaussian-Processes.md

 # Working With the MVN Distribution

 GPs involve working with the multivariate Gaussian, which a random vector $\mathbf{X} = (X_1, …, X_k)$ has if every linear combination of the $X_j$ has a Gaussian distribution.
-The MVN has the nice properties that the marginal densities, conditional densities, and sum of independent random variables is also Gaussian.
+The MVN has the nice properties that the marginal densities, conditional densities, and sum of independent random variables are also Gaussian.
 As the MVN is the multivariate generalization of the Gaussian, the GP is an infinite-dimensional generalization of the MVN.
 Gaussians also have the nice property of being closed under conditioning and marginalization, making problems in machine learning tractable.

 <p>$\mathcal{N}(\mathbf{y} | \mathbf{\mu}, \mathbf{\Sigma}) = \frac{1}{ (2 \pi)^{D/2} |\mathbf{\Sigma}|^{1/2} } ~exp \left[ -\frac{1}{2} (\mathbf{y} - \mathbf{\mu})^T \mathbf{\Sigma}^{-1} (\mathbf{y} - \mathbf{\mu}) \right]$</p>